feze23/trainingGit/README.md

 How to merge branches from your master branch with git merge <name of branch you would like to merge> command line How to connect your github repo with your git remote add origin <link of github repository> command line How to push a local repo to github and make it a master repo on your github with git push --set-upstream origin <local repo>
+How to pull the remote file and repo to local repo with fetch and merge Firstly we can track all the changes github repo with git fetch origin command line how to check a status of remote repo with git status and git log origin/master command line how to see the difference between remote repo and local repo with git diff origin/master How to merge remote repo or changes made in remote with local repo in other to have the up to dated files in local repo with git merge origin/mater command line